royal-road/email-scribe/README.md

 ### Setup

+Note: All bun commands can be replaced with your preferred package manager/runtime environment

 - Clone the [repo](https://github.com/royal-road/email-scribe)
 - Run `bun i` in root as well as in server directory.
 - Extract your templates in `server/Templates` folder.